Legal person: United States

 Later opinions interpreted these pre-argument comments as part of the legal decision.
 As a result, because of the First Amendment, Congress may not make a law restricting the free speech of a corporation or a political action group or dictating the coverage of a local newspaper, and because of the Due Process Clause, a state government may not take the property of a corporation without using due process of law and providing just compensation.
 These protections apply to all legal entities, not just corporations.

 A prominent component of relevant case law is the Supreme Court decision Citizens United v.
 Federal Election Commission, which ruled unconstitutional certain restrictions on corporate campaign spending during elections.

-Other United States points of law include: